nypl-spacetime/building-inspector/README.md

-# NYPL Labs Map Building Inspector
+# NYPL Labs Building Inspector

 > This is the code repository for the [Building Inspector](http://buildinginspector.nypl.org).
 More information in the [About page](http://buildinginspector.nypl.org/about).